OBSERVATIONS

 Smoking outside is against the law.
 Open-sided glass enclosures are provided.

 Rigid countries and war.
 The only countries I have travelled to with rigid policies are Germany, Japan and Australia.
 They never cross the street against a light.
 The first two caused the two world wars and had brutally sadistic regimes.
-Australia doesn’t start wars but they are in every one possible.
+Australia doesn’t start wars, but they are in every one possible.
 They have been sucked into fighting with the US in every one of their crazy wars.
-I lost track of all the monuments I saw in Aus that listed proudly every war they had fought in dating back to the 1880s.
+I lost track of all the monuments I saw in Australia that listed proudly every war they had fought in, dating back to the 1880s.

-Germany and Japan were economic powerhouses, but in 2025, are having a hard time adapting to a digital/tech world and being innovative.
+Germany and Japan were economic powerhouses, but by 2025, they are struggling to adapt to a digital/tech world and remain innovative.
 Both have become failing economies.

 See my “jaywalking index” on my Travel Page.

 Whereas the death rate in German POW camps was 2-3%, it was over 35% in Japanese POW camps.
 The prisoners were brutalized in every way.
-Read “Unbroken” – About an American Olympic athlete first shot down in the Pacific and set a record for the length of time they survived (55 days) and then shit befell them when they became Japanese POW’s.
-He was beat daily by a sadistic officer.
+Read “Unbroken” – About an American Olympic athlete first shot down in the Pacific and set a record for the length of time they survived (55 days), and then shit befell them when they became Japanese POWs.
+He was beaten daily by a sadistic officer.

 The most horrific was Unit 761 in Harbin, China, where 200,000 Chinese died from medical experimentation – people were exposed to diseases, starved, and had vivisections with no anesthesia.
 Women were raped repeatedly, and the resulting babies were experimented on.
 After the war was concluded, not one Japanese was even tried – the Americans let them go scot-free to obtain the results of the experiments.